Last updated on September 16th, 2020

 Here’s a guide on where to see cherry blossoms in Seoul and my experience at Seoul Children’s Grand Park.

-Cherry Blossoms in Korea
+Cherry Blossoms in South Korea

 The seasons in Korea are quite dramatic!
 Having experienced the freezing cold winter months, and the unbearably hot summer days, spring is arguably the best time to explore South Korea.